 Encourage quicker skin turnover by exfoliating a few times a week.
 Wash and dry your face, then gently buff the exfoliant onto dry skin, moving in small circles on the cheeks, forehead, chin, nose, and chest.
 Add a little bit of water to activate the scrub, and keep massaging skin for a few minutes before you rinse.
 Sloughing off the top layer of skin will reveal brighter skin immediately, and can help reduce fine lines.
 If your complexion looks dull, try products infused with vitamin C. A natural brightener, this vitamin can eliminate brown spots and sun damage while boosting collagen and skin’s firmness.

 After exfoliating and brightening, protect your skin with moisturizing skin oils and a strong SPF.
 Argan and rosehip oils are both excellent for keeping skin clear and moisturized without clogging pores, and you can use them after your morning moisturizer or in the evening.
 As for sunscreen, stick to anything above 30 SPF.
 Sunscreen can contain toxic chemicals that can be absorbed through your skin into your body, so pick one that’s paraben– and phthalate-free.
-This one works over time, protecting skin from the sun with zinc while hydrating with moisturizing jojoba oil, grapeseed oil, and vitamin E.

 Much like the vitamin-dense creams and lotions you’re smoothing onto your skin, you want to continue to boost your nutrition factor with vitamin E and vitamin C. Both will help your body eliminate the free radicals that naturally occur from sun exposure, air pollution, smoking, and toxins you ingest through food.
 Because you also want to pay special attention to skin’s elasticity and firmness, try supplementing some collagen into your diet.
 You’ll notice a difference in your hair, skin, and nails within six weeks; simply add a tablespoon or two into your morning coffee, bake into muffins, or blend into a smoothie.